-- Modify existing software to optimize operational efficiency or correct errors
+- Modifying existing software to optimize operational efficiency or correct errors

-- Evaluate software requirements and user needs to determine software feasibility
+- Evaluating software requirements and user needs to determine software feasibility

-- Develop and employ software system testing and validation procedures
+- Developing and employing software system testing and validation procedures

 Projected growth (2014-2024): 21% increase (much faster than average)

 - Analyzing data processing problems to improve computer systems

 - Enhancing system compatibility so information can be shared